Addonay/mip/README.md

 This project aims to develop a machine learning model that predicts insurance charges based on features such as age, gender, BMI, number of children, smoking status, and region.
 By leveraging the Random Forest Regressor algorithm, we can provide accurate predictions that can assist users in understanding their potential medical costs.

+You can check the live [demo](https://check-this-out.streamlit.app) by clicking on this link

 ## Installation

 To set up the project, you will need to install the required dependencies using **Poetry**.
 Follow these steps: